-Besides this similarity, however, much of Hegra's appeal is that it has remained virtually unknown.
-That is ... until now.
-For the first time in 2,000 years, the ancient city of Hegra in Saudi Arabia will be open to the masses.
+Other than this similarity, much of Hegra's appeal is centered around the fact that it has remained virtually unknown — until now.
+For the first time in 2,000 years, the ancient city of Hegra in Saudi Arabia is open to the masses.

-According to Smithsonian Magazine, Hegra has been an important archaeological site for researchers trying to unlock the mysteries of an ancient empire.
+According to the Smithsonian Magazine, Hegra (sometimes called Mada'in Saleh or Al-Hijr) is an important archaeological site for researchers who are trying to unlock the mysteries of an ancient empire.

-Clearly, there is still much unknown known about the kingdom.
-With little archaeological remains left, Hegra plays an important role in unlocking the mysteries of the Nabataean.
+Clearly, there is still much unknown about the kingdom.
+But even though there are relatively few remains left behind, Hegra still plays an important role in unlocking the mysteries of the Nabataeans.

-They were an intriguing civilization; one that many have never even heard of.
-They were ancient Arab desert-dwelling nomads before they built a thriving empire.
-Nabataeans ultimately succeeded through their mastery of trade.
-They controlled it through the routes in Arabia and Jordan stretching to Egypt, Mesopotamia, Syria, and the Mediterranean.
+The civilization of the Nabataeans was an intriguing one.
+Before they built their thriving empire, they were simply desert-dwelling nomads.
+But the Nabataeans ultimately succeeded through their mastery of trade.
+At one point, they controlled the routes through Arabia and Jordan stretching to places like Egypt, Mesopotamia, Syria, and the Mediterranean.

-They dealt in everything from spices to aromatics, selling bins of ginger root, sugar, peppercorn, frankincense, and myrrh among other things.
-Such commodities were highly-prized for cooking, manufacturing, and religious ceremonies during Antiquity, making Nabataean a wealthy kingdom.
+They dealt in everything from spices to aromatics, including ginger root, sugar, peppercorn, frankincense, and myrrh.
+Such commodities were highly prized for cooking and religious ceremonies during antiquity, and so Nabataean became a very wealthy kingdom.

-The kingdom remained a sizable influence in the region from the 4th century BC until the 1st century A.D. when the Roman Empire annexed parts of the kingdom's territories which encompassed modern-day Syria, Israel, Jordan, and parts of Saudi Arabia and Egypt.
+The kingdom remained a sizable influence in the region from the 4th century B.C. until the 1st century A.D., when the Roman Empire began to expand further and subsume more land, including that of the Nabataeans.

 "We have some sources that are external, so people who talk about them.
 They did not leave any large mythological texts like the ones we have for Gilgamesh and Mesopotamia.
 We don't have their mythology."